Enoch Seminar: First Enoch Seminar (Florence 2001)

-J. Harold Ellens, James Waddell, and Adam Chalom of the University of Michigan served as secretaries of the conference.

 The Proceeding were published in 2002 by Zamorani.

-Second Enoch Seminar (Venice 2003): “Enoch and Qumran Origins”
+Second Enoch Seminar (Venice 2003)

 The second Enoch Seminar was held in Venice, Italy (1–4 July 2003) at Palazzo Sullam.

 The conference was organized by Gabriele Boccaccini (University of Michigan, USA), in consultation with the other senior members of the Enoch Seminar.
 It focused on the role played by the Enoch literature in shaping the ideology and the practice of the Essene movement and the Qumran community.

-In attendance were 53 scholars from 10 countries: